 How to Apply

 You can apply for your handicap parking pass at any Division of Motor Vehicle locations in Alaska.
 There are 30+ locations across the state to make it easier for people to apply.
 If a location is not near you, you can download the Alaska handicap parking permit application online (Form 861), print it and fill it out.
 It’s not necessary to apply in person, since you can mail the original application in at no fee.
 Some of the notable pieces of the application process are:

 - You must fill out part one of the application yourself

 - Your physician or nurse practitioner must fill out part two of the application

 - Disabled veterans must complete a similar application and include a certificate stating the disability is service-connected

-- There is no fee for the handicap parking permit
+- There is no fee for the Alaska handicap placard

 For more information about how to apply for a handicap parking permit in Alaska, feel free to contact us at any time for assistance.
 We have qualified physicians on standby ready to evaluate your disabilities to determine whether you qualify.
 Click here to start the disability certification process with a licensed Alaska physician.